CloudVE/cloudbridge/docs/topics/procuring_credentials.rst

 In order to access the API, an application needs to be registered and a key needs to be created.
 After creating an application through the `App Registrations` window under the `Active Directory`, the `Application ID` of the app will correspond to the `Client ID` in CloudBridge, and the generated value of its key, will correspond to the `Secret`.

 .. figure:: captures/az-app-1.png
    :alt: Azure App 1

-   `App Registrations` can be access by searching, or through choosing `App Registrations` under `Azure Active Directory`
+   `App Registrations` can be access by searching, or through choosing `App Registrations` under `Azure Active Directory`.

 .. figure:: captures/az-app-2.png
    :alt: Azure App 2